 We are a very diverse company with different talents, backgrounds and expertise.
 Despite of their different purposes, each of these bodies aims to reflect that diversity to makes sure the views and needs of our entire workforce are taken into account.

 Across the Zalando Group, we have more than one works council to represent the different concerns of employees in their respective Zalando subsidiary or company.
 By law, the formation of a works council is voluntary and has to be initiated by employees.
 Once formed, a works council’s responsibilities and scope are regulated by the law of its country.
-We are proud to say that the logistic sites in Erfurt, Lahr and Mönchengladbach, our Zalando Studios and Customer Care International have a workers councils already.
-Next to this, the process of forming a works council for the Zalando SE in Berlin and Dortmund has been kicked off.
+We are proud to say that the logistic sites in Erfurt, Lahr and Mönchengladbach, our Zalando Studios, Customer Care International and Zalando SE in Berlin and Dortmund works councils.

 Zalando Employee Participation (ZEP) is a voluntary employee participation committee which is not covered by legal regulations, but is a Zalando institution established in 2015 by employees.
 This initiative enables employees to participate in business decisions related to their work and company culture.
 It also functions as an unbiased point of contact and the platform where employees and the business can discuss and resolve issues.
 The ZEP is not a co-decider but rather an advisor to the Management Board.